The Data Wrangling Blog

 Blogroll

-Some places we find inspiration (where we steal ideas):
+Some places we find inspiration:

-- Code for America Labs
+- Code for America

-- World Bank Dataviz and Mapping for Results
+- World Bank Dataviz and Maps

 - ProPublica Nerd Blog

-- Government Digital Service
+- UK Government Digital Service

-- Tactical Technology: Reveal
+- Tactical Technology: In the Loop

 - DevelopmentSeed